 The mythology of Whistle project

-The fictional story behind Whistle Project comes from our fear of the unknown.
+comes from our fear of the unknown.
 What cannot be explained with reason.
-Superstition.
-The superstition of whistling to be exact.

-In many cultures, whistling or making whistling noises at night is thought to attract bad luck, bad things, or evil spirits.
+noises at night is thought to attract bad luck, bad things, or evil spirits.

-One can find similar versions of this myth in other parts of the world.
+One can find similar versions of this myth in

-This supernatural element along with the fact of loosing ones voice, the ability to speak, the ability to express oneself and in extension the loss of one's personal freedom create the basis, the starting point of Whistle Project.
+of loosing ones voice, the ability to speak, the ability to express oneself and

 Cultural Beliefs about Whistling